vegawidget/altair/cran-comments.md

 There may be developed other packages that build Vega and Vega-Lite specifications, for which 'vegawidget' could provide a common set of rendering functions.

+I have reassessed the functions that are re-exported.
+I have deprecated three functions in favor of directing the user to use vegawidget directly.

 ## Test environments